PO Box 3091

 In the Army, I deployed to East Timor in 1999 as a member of INTERFET.

-When I left the full-time Army in 2002, I worked for five years as a PR photographer in the Australian Federal Police HQ in Canberra under Commissioner Mick Keelty.
+When I left the full-time Army in 2002, I worked for five years with the Australian Federal Police as Editor of Platypus, their professional police journal, and as a PR photographer.

 As an AFP photographer, I deployed on the first rotation of the Regional Assistance Mission to the Solomon Islands (RAMSI).